moebrowne/mountainofcode.co.uk/Git-Seperate-SSH-Keys.md

 Currently you can only define one key per repository and that one will be used when communicating with all the remotes, i'd like to give have more granular control so I can give a list of remotes or remote names and specify a key for each and a default to fall back to.

-##  Notes

-+ Need certain version of Git >= v2.3
-+ Cant use SSH config as the addresses are the same git@github/bitbucket
-+ Want to keep GitHub and BitBucket accounts separate
-+ Have to use separate keys for each account
-+ Don't want to link accounts
-+ Want to develop on both accounts from a single machine
-+ Could add another key to the .ssh dir but Multi SSH key setup wont allow as SSH non recursive
-+ uses `git config -l` so config cascades from global to repo
-+ future dev:
-  + understand different remotes
-  - whole profiles